 Traveling is fun and exciting, but not everyone can do it whether it be because of time, finances, kids, or even some level of fear.
 Living in Racine, WI, everyone has heard at least one person say, “I hate Racine; there is nothing to do here!”
-Racine is on the smaller side though, with a population of about 77,742 (as of 2015), compared to Milwaukee which has a population of 600,155 people.
+Racine is on the smaller side though, with a population of about 78,860 (as of 2017), compared to Milwaukee which has a population of 600,155 people.
 Though when it comes to small towns, Racine is FAR from little!
 My mother grew up in the small town of Alpena, MI before moving to Milwaukee at 18.
 Alpena has a population of 10,175 as of 2015, and there are even smaller towns.
-I strongly feel “nothing to do” is quite the exaggeration from people who perhaps have some sort of vendetta against Racine (to be quite blunt!) or they don’t know much about this town!
+Saying Racine has “nothing to do” is quite the exaggeration; they either have a grudge against someone, or they’re just not involved in the community enough!

-Even if you can’t travel, there are many things you can do in Racine as a “tourist,” here are a few of my personal favorites!
+Even if you can’t travel, there are so many things to do in Racine as a “tourist.”
+There’s no shame in going to some place more than once!

 I feel most of us living here take advantage of the fact we live by one of the beautiful Great Lakes in the US!
-If you’re a fan of some fun in the sun, definitely spend a day at North Beach in the summer!
+I’ve heard so many people just comment in awe at how truly large and magnificent this lake is; we just take it for granted!
+North Beach is perfect for pictures, family outings, picnics, and workouts.
 Our beach is 50 acres and has 2,500 feet of shoreline, and it has been rated as one of the Top 5 Best Freshwater beaches by USA today and one of Top 10 Family Friendly Beaches.
-Go Racine!
-Not to mention, it’s close to my next honorable mention.
+Go us!

 Not to mention, Downtown Racine does a fantastic job at putting together events for our community.
 First Fridays ranges from April through December; this is when shops are open later, there is live music, and some of the different businesses join in on the fun and have deals and discounts!
 They also have Party on the Pavement, various art walks/fairs in the summer, German Fest, St. Patrick’s Day and a Christmas Parade, and ice and snow sculptures in the winter.